gradrix/dendrite/docs/MASTER_ROADMAP.md

 ---

-## Summary
+## Development Progression Summary

-**Current State**: Phase 9e complete - fully autonomous improvement system with safe deployment and rollback.
+**Phase 9 Complete**: Full autonomous improvement system with comprehensive safety

-**Documentation**: Comprehensive and sufficient for continuation.
+**Documentation**: Complete and sufficient for continuation at any point

-**Next**: Phase 9f - Tool Version Management with fast rollback enhancement.

-**Vision**: Phase 10 - System learns to think more efficiently through pattern recognition and pathway caching.
+**Next Steps**: Phase 10 - System learns to think more efficiently through pattern recognition, error recovery, and pathway caching

-**The fractal self-improvement loop is complete.
+**The fractal self-improvement loop is complete and now includes duplicate prevention.
 Time to make it even smarter.** 🚀